-Publications are also seeking new ways to measure engagement - including achieving business results for advertisers - that highlight their value compared to most of the web's billions of clicks.
+Publications are also seeking new ways to measure engagement - including achieving business results for advertisers - that

 Some are trying to move beyond the standard CPM pricing model by monetizing time spent instead.
 The Financial Times has already rolled out a "cost per hour" (CPH) metric that measures how long an ad is seen, rather than just whether or not it was.
 The Guardian has also adopted time-based advertising models, offering rates based on how long ads are 100% in view.
 The measurement benefits longerform publishers that create quality content readers spend more time with.